appserver-io/appserver/_tuts/running-joomla-on-appserver-io.md

 layout: tutorial
 title: Running Joomla
 meta_title: Running Joomla on appserver.io
-meta_description: This guide shows you how easy it is to install appserver.io on a Mac and run Joomla on the most powerful PHP infrastructure on the planet.
+meta_description: This guide shows you how easy it is to install appserver.io on a Mac and run joomla on the most powerful PHP infrastructure on the planet.
 description: It shows you how easy it is to install Joomla on appserver.io.
 position: 80
 group: Tutorials